Skip to content

 Pricing Details

-Two pricing models running in parallel.
-The legacy Gaming Payment Account is priced at a price-on-application joining fee plus £250 per month per account, with per-transaction fees set during onboarding based on volume and business type.
-Published on the CFS Formations PDF and confirmed on Xace's own banking-fees comparison page.
-For an operator running one core EUR account, one GBP account and one USD account, you are at £750 a month before transaction fees — meaningful overhead for a small operator, trivial for anyone processing €500k+ monthly.
-The Era product, marketed as the fee-free option for fully regulated gaming firms in Europe and North America, is exactly that: no joining fee, no monthly fee, 0% per transaction local or cross-border.
-The eligibility cut-off is the operator's license status — Curacao-licensed firms cannot get Era, fully UKGC, MGA, Ontario, NJDGE-licensed firms can.
-The Era pricing is Xace's response to operators considering Genome (also FCA/EMI, EUR/GBP/USD multi-currency, gambling-friendly) or Mifinity (e-money with strong gaming focus).
+Two pricing models run in parallel.
+The legacy Gaming Payment Account is priced at a price-on-application joining fee plus £250 per month per account, with per-transaction fees set during onboarding based on volume and business type, published on the CFS Formations PDF and confirmed on Xace's own banking-fees comparison page.
+For an operator running one core EUR account, one GBP account and one USD account, that is £750 a month before transaction fees, meaningful overhead for a small operator and trivial for anyone processing €500k+ monthly.
+The Era product, marketed as the fee-free option for fully regulated gaming firms in Europe and North America, is just that: no joining fee, no monthly fee, 0% per transaction local or cross-border.
+The eligibility cut-off is the operator's license status, since Curacao-licensed firms cannot get Era while fully UKGC, MGA, Ontario and NJDGE-licensed firms can, and the Era pricing is Xace's response to operators considering Genome (also FCA/EMI, EUR/GBP/USD multi-currency, gambling-friendly) or Mifinity (e-money with a strong gaming focus).
 Xacepay gateway pricing is not publicly disclosed and varies by underlying processor.
-Total cost: for a Curacao operator on a Gaming Payment Account doing €1M monthly with three currency accounts, expect £750/month base plus £1k-£3k per month in transaction fees, all-in roughly £20k-£45k annually.
-For a UKGC-licensed operator on Era, zero direct cost — Xace makes money on FX spread and underlying card processing through Xacepay.
+As a total cost, a Curacao operator on a Gaming Payment Account doing €1M monthly with three currency accounts should expect £750/month base plus £1k-£3k a month in transaction fees, all-in roughly £20k-£45k annually, while a UKGC-licensed operator on Era pays nothing directly, with Xace making money on FX spread and underlying card processing through Xacepay.

 Speed & Settlement